1956 Treason Trial: Background

 On resumption of the preliminary hearing and an examination of the state's evidence on 9 January 1957, three more defendants were added to the charges bringing the number to 156 persons.
-The defence would argue that the Freedom Charter was not treasonous, that it did not call for violence and it argued for peace and racial harmony for the country.
+The defence would argue that the Freedom Charter was not treasonous, that it did not call for violence, and it argued for peace and racial harmony for the country.

-The hearing was still ongoing during August 1957, the accused were spending six hours each day in court.
+The hearing was still ongoing during August 1957, where the accused were spending six hours each day in court.
 With the hearing to last a few more months, the magistrate had more 6,200 pages of testimony and 10,000 exhibits to examine and decide whether to pass the sentences himself or let the Attorney General decide whether to proceed to a trial.
 The trial was taking so long, the male prisoners formed a choir.

 On 17 December 1957, Attorney General W.J.
 McKenzie decided to drop charges against 61 and proceed to with the remaining 95 defendants on 13 January 1958.
-Albert Luthuli and 44 black, six white, four Indian and six coloured defendants were released.
+Albert Luthuli and 44 black, six white, four Indian, and six coloured defendants were released.

 The hearing resumed on 13 January 1958 with the prosecutor informing the court of the names of those 61 defendants who had been cleared of further charges.

 The hearing concluded on 30 January 1958 with Magistrate F.C.
 Wessels finding that there was sufficient evidence for the defendants to be tried on charges of high treason.
 The defendants were asked to plead, with all pleading not guilty they were released on bail.
 Their defence lawyers asked for a jury trial, the alternative being a trial by two or three judges, a request rejected by the state in treason trials.

 The Treason Trial began in Pretoria on 1 August 1958 with 91 people on trial having been charged with high treason.
-The trial saw 57 blacks, 16 whites, 16 Indians and two coloureds charged with attempting to overthrow the South African government between 1952 and 1956 with the intention to replace it with a communist system.
+The trial saw 57 blacks, 16 whites, 16 Indians, and two coloureds charged with attempting to overthrow the South African government between 1952 and 1956 with the intention to replace it with a communist system.
 The defence lawyers opened the trial by lodging an objection to two of the three trial judges.
 They called for Justice Joseph Ludorf to withdraw because of his involvement as a lawyer in other cases against some defendants while Justice Frans Rumpff should withdraw as he had asked for the former to be appointed as a judge on the treason trial.
 The case was then adjourned until the following Monday.